zycgit/dbvisitor/README.en.md

 ### using Mapper

-The best place for unified SQL management is still Mapper files, and HasorDB Mapper files are highly compatible with MyBatis at a very low learning cost.
+The best place for unified SQL management is still Mapper files, and dbVisitor Mapper files are highly compatible with MyBatis at a very low learning cost.

 ```java
 // Use the @RefMapper to associate Mapper files with interface classes (extends from BaseMapper is optional)